miguelpalospou/Final-project/README.md

 ## Overview
 This project aims to address the challenge of accurately predicting real estate pricing using data science techniques.
 Focused on the real estate market, it leverages extensive data collection and advanced predictive modeling to provide insights into property valuation.
 Model was deployed in streamlit.

+- To run streamlit locally, just run home.py file.
+- To run all .py at once (extraction, cleaning, transformation, and modelling) just open the notebook project.ipynb and run all cells.
+- This model has been fed with data scraped from Idealista (src->idealista.py).
+If you want to scrap new data this py file will need to be updated.
+Contact me for more information.

 Click **[here](https://miguelpalospou-final-project-home-0wdr08.streamlit.app/)** to access the deployed platform.

 ## Table of Contents